 Figure 1.
-Media UI
+Media user interface

-For details about UX and UI guidelines as well as the spatial structure of the different components of Media, see Spatial Model.
+For details about UX and UI guidelines as well as the spatial structure of the different components of Media, see Spatial model.

 The Media UI toolbar is a component shared with other system applications, such as Dialer and Radio.
 For a description on its customization, see the Car UI Library Integration Guide.

 Media maximum artwork sizeTo notify media apps of the maximum size of the artwork to fetch, you can overlay

 EXTRA_MEDIA_ART_SIZE_HINT_PIXELSas a root hint.
 As a result, you'll save bandwidth when downloading images.
 To learn more, see MediaConstants on developer.android.com.

 Browse consists primarily of a Car UI RecyclerView (which handles scrollbar position, arrows, and margins) and browse items of different types, such as headers, grid items, icon grid items, list items, and icon list items.

 When the browse fragment is being displayed, and when a media item is selected, a minimized playback controls view is displayed.
 The following figure illustrates the structure of this view: